 - 1. All students entering the Margaret H. Rollins School of Nursing must submit the following completed forms to the Employee Health Department prior to beginning classes at the School of Nursing: - 1.
 Health history form provided by the Employee Health Department at Beebe Healthcare. - 2.
 Required immunizations: - a.
-Tetanus-Diphtheria Required if have not had within the past 10 years. - b.
-Measles, Mumps, and Rubella (MMR) Required if unable to document disease or two immunizations on or after the first birthday. - c.
+Tetanus Diphtheria and Pertussis Required within the past 10 years. - b.
+Measles, Mumps, and Rubella (MMR) Required two vaccinations with complete dates MM/DD/YR or positive antibody test. - c.
+Varicella antibody test -Required - d.
+OuantiFERON Gold Tuberculosis test - e.
 Hepatitis B vaccine Required.
-Hepatitis B is highly infectious and is completely preventable by immunization. - 1.
+Three dates of Hepatitis B vaccination with complete dates and a positive antibody test. - 1.
 All students MUST be vaccinated unless shown to be immune or medically at risk from the vaccination. - 2.
 Any student who is unable to be vaccinated must have a signed declination form on file indicating refusal to be vaccinated. - 3.
-Diagnostic testing: - a.
-Quantiferon TB test - b.
-MMR, Hepatitis B, and Varicella Titers Required - c.
-Complete Blood Count (CBC) - d.
-Lipid Profile - e.
-Urine Drug Screen - 2.
-Seasonal Influenza Vaccination Required - 3.
-COVID-19 Vaccinations Required
+Diagnostic testing Urine Drug Screen - 2.
+Seasonal Influenza Vaccination Required - 3.COVID-19 Vaccinations Required